sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

+- The ability to stop your thoughts is helpful in times when you don’t need to use your brain.
+This saves a tremendous amount of energy and keeps you distraction free. ~ Sahil

 - "Our greatest weakness lies In giving up.
 The most certain way to succeed is always to try just one more time."  ~ Thomas A. Edison

 - Get out of your mind, execute and be out in real world out there. ~ Sahil